 The worldwide abrupt transition to distance learning for students this year came with its set of challenges.
 For some, it was the lack of internet access or learning devices at home.
 For others, it was the difficulty in staying motivated online without the familiarity of face-to-face connections with teachers.

-To help bridge some of the education challenges brought upon by distance learning, NYU Abu Dhabi Community Outreach and the Hilary Ballon Center for Excellence in Teaching and Learning developed a virtual tutoring project to support students in Abu Dhabi schools with limited resources with their homework and projects.
+To help bridge some of the education challenges brought upon by distance learning, NYU Abu Dhabi Community Outreach and the Hilary Ballon Center for Teaching and Learning developed a virtual tutoring project to support students in Abu Dhabi schools with limited resources with their homework and projects.
 A big goal for the tutors was to encourage and motivate their young tutees in grades 5 to 13 to keep up with their learning journey during COVID-19.

 The project paired volunteer tutors made up of NYUAD students, alumni and staff, with school learners in virtual sessions to support their mathematics and science work.